Stephanie Kay Nutrition

 Instructions

-1. In a small bowl, combine the spices; paprika, garlic powder, onion powder, oregano, cayenne and salt, and stir to combine.
+1. In a small bowl, combine the spices; paprika, garlic, onion, oregano, cayenne pepper, and salt, and stir to combine.

-2. Add raw shrimp to a large bowl, cover with the spice mixture and toss to combine until all of the shrimp are well coated.
-If time permits, set aside for 15 minutes to allow the shrimp to marinate, however, this is not necessary.
+2. Add raw shrimp to a medium bowl, cover with the spice mixture, and toss shrimp until well coated in the spices.
+If time permits, set aside 15 minutes to allow the shrimp to marinate, however, this is not necessary.

-3. In a large cast-iron or heavy bottom skillet, warm olive oil.
+3. In a large cast-iron skillet or heavy bottom pan, warm olive oil.
 Add shrimp, arranging them in a single layer, and allow to cook 2-3 minutes per side until cooked through and lightly blackened on both sides.

-4. Serve immediately with lime wedges and cilantro or store in an airtight container in the fridge for up to 3 days.
+4. Serve the cooked shrimp immediately on its own or with lime wedges and fresh cilantro or store in an airtight container in the fridge for up to 3 days.

 Did you make this recipe?